Death's Door (video game): Reception

 The game won the award for "Best Game Feel" at the INDIE Live Expo Winter 2021 Awards, whereas its other nomination was for "Best New Characters".
 It also won the award for "Best Indie Game" at the 2021 Golden Joystick Awards, and was nominated for "Best Indie" at The Game Awards 2021, and for IGN's "Best Action Game of 2021" award, which went to Marvel's Guardians of the Galaxy.
-It was also nominated for the Off-Broadway Award for Best Indie Game at the New York Videogame Critics Circle's 11th Annual New York Game Awards, which went to Sable; for the "Adventure Game of the Year" and "Outstanding Achievement for an Independent Game" awards at the 25th Annual D.I.C.E.
+It was also nominated for the Off-Broadway Award for Best Indie Game at the New York Videogame Critics Circle's 11th Annual New York Game Awards, which went to Sable; for "Adventure Game of the Year" and "Outstanding Achievement for an Independent Game" at the 25th Annual D.I.C.E.
 Awards, which went to Marvel's Guardians of the Galaxy and Unpacking, respectively; for "Outstanding Game, Original Adventure" at the 21st annual NAVGTR Awards, which went to The Medium; for "Indie Game of the Year" at the SXSW Gaming Awards, which went to Kena: Bridge of Spirits; and for "British Game" and "Original Property" at the 18th British Academy Games Awards, which went to Forza Horizon 5 and It Takes Two, respectively.
 The game won the award for "Narrative Innovation of the Year" at the 2022 MCV/Develop Awards, and was nominated for the "Action and Adventure Game" and "Visual Design" awards at The Independent Game Developers' Association Games Industry Awards 2022, both of which went to Horizon Forbidden West and OlliOlli World.